Are you starting a new business or converting your existing business entity into a S-Corp?

 Image via USPTO

-Now that you have chosen a name for your small business Corporation, it’s time to move on to the next important step on this S-Corp checklist.
+Now that you have chosen a name for your small business Corporation and a registered agent, it’s time to move on to the next important step on this S-Corp checklist.

 You must prepare and file the Articles of Incorporation, also known as the Certificate of Incorporation or Corporate Charter.
 This document is crucial as it establishes your S-Corporation and legally registers your business.